sourmash-bio/sourmash/doc/tutorial-lemonade.md

 * We would have gotten slightly different results using k=21 or k=51; more of the metagenome would have been classified with k=21, while the classification results would have been more closely specific to genomes with k=51;
 * sourmash is a nice one-stop-shop tool for doing this, but you could have gotten similar results by using other tools.
 * Next steps here could include mapping reads to the genomes we found, and/or doing functional analysis on the matching genes and genomes.
-We'll talk more about functional analysis this afternoon!